melifluos/subgraph-sketching/README.md

 ### Experiments
-For example to run for Cora with random splits:
+For example to run ELPH for Cora with random splits:
 ```
 cd src
-python run.py --dataset Cora
+python run.py --dataset Cora --model ELPH
 ```

 ### Dataset and Preprocessing